 After touring for the first time in the summer of 2019, Reece traveled to Nashville to write and record his most recent single, “Cruise Control.”
 The anthemic indie-pop hit describes the desire to return to a sense of normalcy after being on the road for an extended period of time.
 Currently trending on Spotify’s Discover Weekly playlist, the song has introduced Reece and his story to tens of thousands of people across over 70 countries worldwide.

-A live performer to watch, Reece has already wowed audiences from top area stages like The Queen, and the Baby Grand at Wilmington’s Grand Opera house, where he participated in the finals of “Musikarmageddon,” an annual showcase of Delaware’s most promising up-and-coming artists.
-Reece will be booking tour dates, both solo and full band, following the drop date of the EP in the spring of 2019.
-Take the plunge into I’ll Take The Fall - you’re in for an exciting ride.
+A live performer to watch, Reece has already wowed audiences from top area stages like The Queen and the Baby Grand at Wilmington’s Grand Opera house, where he participated in the finals of “Musikarmageddon,” an annual showcase of Delaware’s most promising up-and-coming artists, as well as a number of venues across the Eastern half of the United States during his I’ll Take The Fall Tour.
+Reece will be continuing to book tour dates, both solo and full band, in the coming year.

 Click for high-res